 - Artist’s website, social profiles and other music platforms are also included.

 BeastGig was tested with real artists, bands and fans.
-You can have a look at the prototype for yourself: Marvel
+You can have a look at the prototype: Marvel